An Evening Safari in the Kruger National Park

 Encounter the elusive nocturnal animals of the Kruger National Park on an evening safari in the wilderness.

 Porcupines are the largest rodents in Southern Africa.
 They are monogamous and typically live as mated pairs of adults, often sharing up to six burrows between them, and raising their young and defending their joint territory together.
 However, they typically forage alone.
 Many people mistakenly believe that porcupines shoot their quills to defend themselves.
-Their actual defense is charging into their attacker and stabbing them with their quills.
+Their actual defense is charging into their attacker with their quills, which are loosely attached.

-Large-spotted genets occur exclusively in South Africa.
-Despite their appearance, these cat-like critters are not actually related to cats and form part of a medium-sized mammal family known as viverrids.
+Large-spotted genets occur throughout in Southern Africa.
+Despite their appearance, these cat-like critters are not members of the cat family and form part of a medium-sized mammal family known as viverrids.
 Genets are typically spotted in trees when a flashlight catches the glow of their large, luminous eyes.
 Long-necked, rather bushy-tailed and short-legged, these striking creatures boast a beautiful combination of spots and stripes across their coats.

 Like genets, African civets are also viverrids, though not arboreal.
 They are usually observed on the ground, and look somewhat like giant genets, also sporting a striped and spotted pattern.
-Civets are, however, significantly larger – shoulder height average of 40cm (16 in) – and are rather stocky animals.
+Civets are, however, significantly larger—shoulder height average of 16 inches (40 cm)—and are rather stocky animals.
 They are best known for the sharp scent produced by their perineal glands, which was commonly used in perfumes before the creation of synthetic musk.

 Though common throughout much of Africa, aardvarks are very, very rarely spotted on safari, and you will find the excitement particularly tangible.
 These bizarre-looking pig-like creatures typically withdraw from their burrows at sunset to gorge on ants and termites.
 Normally encountered as solitary individuals, they pair up during the breeding season and only mothers and their young will share burrows.

-Aardwolves fall under the same family as the hyena and under the class carnivora.
-However, aardwolves rarely eat meat and live almost entirely on insects – mainly termites – and emerge from their burrows at night to forage.
-They are slightly larger than civets, with distinct manes running down their backsides, and fluffy tails.
-Yellowish and grey in color, they typically have several stripes along their backs and bands around their legs.
+Aardwolves fall under the same family as the hyena and under the order Carnivora.
+However, aardwolves rarely eat meat and live almost entirely on insects—mainly termites—and emerge from their burrows at night to forage.
+They are slightly taller (at the shoulder) than civets, with distinct manes running down their backs, and fluffy tails.
+Yellowish and gray in color, they typically have several stripes along their backs and bands around their legs.

 And finally, there’s the bush baby.
-Both thick-tailed and lesser bush baby occur in South Africa and are frequently spotted in trees.
-Also known as greater and lesser galago respectively, these adorable large-eyed, large-eared primates are delightful to behold.
-The Afrikaans name for ‘bush baby’ is ‘nagapie’, which translates to ‘little night monkey’, which is a testament to their extraordinary jumping abilities – and, of course, their undeniable cuteness.
+Both thick-tailed and lesser “bush baby” occur in South Africa and are frequently spotted in trees.
+These adorable large-eyed, large-eared primates are delightful to behold.
+The Afrikaans name for “bush baby” is “nagapie”, which translates to “little night monkey,” which is a testament to their extraordinary jumping abilities—and, of course, their undeniable cuteness..